21 Days, from Cannes to Bodrum

 Ideal in the summer season

-Board the yacht in Cannes.
+Get your Mediterranean luxury yacht charter off to an exciting start by boarding in Cannes.
 Enjoy welcome drinks and cruise down to anchor off Les Isles de Lérins for a relaxing lunch and water fun.

 Spend the late afternoon in Cannes and explore the myriad of designer shops and boutiques.
 In the evening, go to the casino or try the new trendy Asian styled bar/club Bâoli in Port Canto.
 Otherwise dine at Le Tetou in Golfe Juan – one of the best fish restaurants on the coast and haunt for the world’s celebrities.